i-am-bee/bee-agent-framework/README.md

 import { GroqChatLLM } from "bee-agent-framework/adapters/groq/chat";

 const workflow = new AgentWorkflow();

 workflow.addAgent({
+  name: "Researcher",
+  instructions: "You are a researcher assistant.
+Respond only if you can provide a useful answer.",
+  tools: [new WikipediaTool()],
+  llm: new GroqChatLLM(),
+});

+workflow.addAgent({
   name: "WeatherForecaster",
   instructions: "You are a weather assistant.
 Respond only if you can provide a useful answer.",